joeriks/FnX/Readme.md

 ####Notes

-The Func and Select is simply using generic factory pattern Func creators, which gives us type inferrence for our new Funcs.
+The Func and Map is simply using generic factory pattern Func creators, which gives us type inferrence for our new Funcs.

 In C# we cannot use var f = new Func(()=>) without explicitly write the types as C# constructors cannot infer types http://stackoverflow.com/questions/3570167/why-cant-the-c-sharp-constructor-infer-type we need this factory pattern to make it nice and easy to create Func's without declaring the type explicitly.